ATFutures/who/README.md

 One of the features we implemented for this preliminary report was the ability to allocate static population densities to sets of dynamic origins and destinations distributed according to a calibrated decay in relative numbers of trips with increasing distance.
 Not only is our implementation highly efficient, routing a test set of 1,000 origins to every single potential destination within the entire Accra network in around one minute, but to the best of our knowledge such highly scalable network allocation is simply not possible with any piece of existing transport planning software.

-Although this present sub-section is intended to reflect the current state of our software, we note that the network allocation algorithm has been developed in order to be immediately extended to provide far more realistic allocations, through identifying different categories of typical destinations from OSM data (such as education, employment, leisure, and shopping), and developing different calibration models for each of these categories.
-The calibration model above reproduced only 12% of the actual variation in cycling behaviour in Bristol; we expect that combining distinct categorical models would greatly increase resultant accuracy.
+Although this present sub-section is intended to reflect the current state of our software, we note that the network allocation algorithm has been developed in order to be immediately extended to provide far more realistic allocations, through identifying different categories of typical destinations from OSM data (in terms of 'trip attractors' reflecting typical activities such as education, employment, leisure, or shopping), and developing different calibration models for each of these categories.
+The calibration model above reproduced only 12% of the actual variation in cycling behaviour in Bristol, yet presumed all cycling trips to reflect a generic purpose, with behaviour quantified by a single calibration parameter.
+A detailed application would involve fitting several distinct models for different categories of movement, and aggregating the results of each resultant flow layer across the network.
+Although categorical trip attractors were neither identified nor used in the present report, the software is already able to automatically extract such data directly from the OSM data base, directly enabling the construction of this series of categorical models as part of our subsequent work, as described below.

 In summary, our open-source software is able to accept two primary, publicly available, global-scale data sets (OSM and worldpop), and convert these data to highly detailed and realistic estimates of likely densities of bicycle and pedestrian trips along every single segment of the entire street networks of both study cities.
 The configuration of the software as used in this preliminary study is in many ways proof-of-principle only, yet all components have been developed to accept more detailed locally available data, greatly increasing model accuracy.

 Subsequent Data Needs
 ---------------------

 The previous section reveals one of the clearest data needs to emerge from this preliminary report: detailed descriptions of transit behaviour separated into different categories of trips.
-These kinds of data are commonly aggregated as origin-destination matrices, yet may also be collated in terms of travel diary surveys.
-Absolute numbers are not necessary, but the ability to distinguish differences in travel behaviour for different primary purposes (employment, education, and recreation/shopping) will be highly desirable.
+These kinds of data are commonly aggregated as origin-destination matrices, yet may also be collated in terms of travel diary surveys, as in our more detailed calibration procedure to be implemented in subsequent phases as described below.
+Absolute numbers are not necessary, but the ability to distinguish differences in travel behaviour for different primary purposes will be highly desirable.

 This report has revealed that the OSM data for Accra are not as rich as those available for Kathmandu, and it may be necessary to supplement current Accra OSM data with more detailed local data on the street network.
 Conversely, the population density data for Accra are far more detailed than those available for Kathmandu and, although this preliminary report has not examined the age-specific demographics of Accra, doing so will also enrich resultant models, and obtaining similarly detailed demographic data for Kathmandu would also enable more directly comparison of model outputs.
 Importantly, such comparison is likely to be very mutually beneficial for both cities.